 |Developing Psychological Research|

-Take an additional 9 credits of upper-division Psychology courses.
+Complete an additional 9 credits of upper-division psychology courses.

 |Writing and the Sciences|